wilsonmar/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

 ---
 layout: post
 title: "OpenCV SikuliX robot"
-excerpt: "A robot sees what's on your screen and clicks on it"
+excerpt: "Use the OpenCV to recognize a portion of your screen and have Selenuium Python click on a portion of it"
 tags: [Clouds, IoT]
-date: "2016-12-20"
+date: "2019-12-135"
 file: "opencv-sikulix-robot"
 image:
 # pic silver robot white skin handshake 1900x500